vtkhatri/bids22/README.txt

     * `ROUNDSTARTED` - bids from bidders now accepted, *bidcost* is also subtracted here per bid
     * `ROUNDOVER` - decision on who won, goes to `READYNEXT`
     * `READYNEXT` - ¯\\\_(ツ)_/¯, goes to `LOCKED`
-### testplans (todo: deeksha)
+### testplans
-   - [ ] Testing for when X bids the highest amount, Y bids the highest amount and Z bids the highest amount.
+* testing for when X bids the highest amount, Y bids the highest amount and Z bids the highest amount
-- [ ] Testing for global errors - 1].
-Trying to unlock with a bad key
+* testing for global errors -
+  * trying to unlock with a bad key
-                 				    2].
-Trying to unlock whilst in unlocked state 3].
-C_start asserted when unlock state is functioning 4].
-Invalid operation when opcode is not matching the given list 5].
-Checking for when two bidders bid the same amount amounting to duplicate bids error
+  * trying to unlock whilst in unlocked state
+	* `C_start` asserted when already in unlocked state
+	* invalid operation when opcode is not matching the given list
+	* checking for when two bidders bid the same amount amounting to duplicate bids error

-- [ ] Testing for bidders’ errors -  1].
+* testing for bidders’ errors -
-                                                       2].
-Testing for insufficient funds when the bid amount outweighs the value/balance for particular bidder
+  * testing for insufficient funds when the bid amount outweighs the value/balance for particular bidder
-							3].
-Testing for mask for particular bidder goes zero at the same time bidder makes a bid
+	* testing for mask for particular bidder goes zero at the same time bidder makes a bid

-- [ ]
+  * testing for bids being placed when `C_start` is low